DataDog/documentation/content/ja/dashboards/widgets/pie_chart.md

 ---
-title: Pie Chart Widget
-widget_type: "sunburst"
-description: "Graph proportions of one or more datasets."
+description: Graph proportions of one or more datasets.
 further_reading:
 - link: /dashboards/graphing_json/
   tag: Documentation